 - extractive industries

-We undertake political economy analysis of specific economic sectors to inform the design, implementation and review of strategies and programmes.
+Our analysis informs the design, implementation and review of strategies and programmes.
 We also provide long-term inputs to help economic interventions adapt to take account of political economy challenges, so that projects have a greater chance of delivering pro-poor economic reforms.

 The Policy Practice is leading a one year research project on anti-corruption innovations in the electricity sector in Lebanon as part of the SOAS Anti-Corruption Evidence research programme funded by FCDO.
 Listen to our recent podcast - Risk Reduction as Anti-Corruption To Power Up The Electricity Sector, co-written by Neil McCulloch and Muzna Al-Masri.